uni-bremen-agst/libvcs4j/README.md

 }
 ```

-While processing a repository, LibVCS4j not only generates different metadata such as file change information, but also allows to access the files of the currently checked out revision:
+While processing a repository, LibVCS4j not only generates metadata such as file change information, but also allows to access the files of the currently checked out revision:

 ```java
 VCSEngine vcs = ...